 Ghirardelli Square: Mmm, do you love chocolate?
 Then you must visit Ghirardelli Square for your chocolate fix!
 I ordered a chocolate milkshake and it was divine even though it was so delicious that I couldn’t finish it, haha!
 Your sweet tooth will be in heaven here.

 The Golden Gate Bridge: Um.
 I don’t think I need to say more, do I?
+The views of the Golden Gate Bridge are iconic for good reason!
+You can’t miss them especially on a sunny afternoon!
 Keep in mind the Golden Gate Bridge is a far walk.
 Feel free to rent a bike or hop on the trolley when you go visit the bridge.

-Seals in Fisherman’s Wharf: Fisherman’s Wharf can be a little tacky, but I didn’t mind, haha.
+Seals in Fisherman’s Wharf: Fisherman’s Wharf can be a little tacky and touristy, but I didn’t mind, haha.
 My favorite part of the wharf was Pier 39.
 Why?
 Adorable seals everywhere!
+Take plenty of pictures.